The following Life Sciences guidance note provides comprehensive and up to date legal information covering:

-This Practice Note deals with the key issues that are likely to affect the regulation of medicinal products as a result of the UK’s withdrawal from the EU.
-It briefly considers the relevance of EU law to the pharmaceutical sector, the main Brexit scenarios and respective roles of the EU and UK medicines regulators.
-It then considers the potential impact of Brexit on the fundamental aspects of the medicinal products regulatory framework, namely: marketing authorisations (MAs), orphan medicines, manufacturing of medicinal products, quality assurance, product safety and paediatric medicines.
+This Practice Note deals with key issues that are likely to affect the regulation of medicinal products as a result of the UK’s withdrawal from the EU.
+It considers the potential impact of Brexit on the fundamental aspects of the medicinal products regulatory framework, namely: marketing authorisations (MAs), orphan medicines, manufacturing of medicinal products, quality assurance, product safety, paediatric medicines, packaging and safety features.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 To view our latest legal guidance content,sign-in to Lexis®PSL or register for a free trial.